nyctreescountdatajam/nyctreescountdatajam_code/misc/video_narration.md

 ## 00

-Welcome to my project on the NYC Street Tree Census Trees Count Data Jam Challenge
+Welcome to my project on the NYC Street Tree Census   Data Jam Challenge

 Here is a quick overview of the websit I created using some basic data analysis, the CartoDB platform, to create a mapping portal dropdowns for different thematic maps, and data download.